stuartz/psutil/README.md

 # Development Environment
 Setting `ENVIRONMENT=development` in docker-compose.yml will expose PHP errors and help with trouble shooting soap calls to the services.
 Soap calls first attempt to use the WSDL returned.
 If it fails, it will use a local WSDL and set the location to the endpoint.
 A final attempt is made if that fails by using the WSDL returned and setting the location to the endpoint.
 These attempts will be displayed in the development environment.

+# Order Status
+Order Status resonse also includes minimal shipping information for the order if statusID is 75 or 80 such as status or the tracking url if available.